Objectives and Key Results (OKR) – The Complete Guide

 Further Resources

-With the following link you can download this OKR-Guide as PDF:
+With the following link, you can download this OKR-Guide as a PDF:

 OKR books

-Note: The OKR books serve more as a foundation and to become familiar with the OKR philosophy than as concrete instructions on how to introduce OKRs.
-However, they are always a good read to motivate oneself for OKRs and to be able to learn from the “father of OKRs”.
+💡 Note: We have compiled a more comprehensive list of the best OKR books in our blog.
+They are intended as a basis to familiarize yourself with the OKR philosophy rather than as concrete instructions on how to implement OKRs.
+Still, the works by Doerr, Wodtke & Co. are definitely a good read to motivate yourself for OKRs and to learn from the "foster father of OKRs", among others.